 This project has five elements:

-- Mapping physical activity policies, interventions and prevalence nationally and across state and territory jurisdictions, through a series of meetings with stakeholders, and comparing these to best practice
+- Mapping physical activity policies, programs and prevalence nationally and across state and territory jurisdictions, through a series of meetings with stakeholders

 - Testing the feasibility of innovative programs to promote physical activity at population level

 What are the expected outcomes?